electronick/enum_column/README.txt

 Overview

-  This plugin is an ROR extension to support enumerations in the database schema using the enum type in MySQL.
+  This gem is a ROR extension to support enumerations in the database schema using the enum type in MySQL.
 Currently only MySQL is implemented.
   Tested with Rails 3, for Rails 2 you should better use enum-column plugin (http://rubyforge.org/projects/enum-column/)

 How to use it.

+In you Gemfile:

+  gem 'enum_column', :git => 'git://github.com/electronick/enum_column.git'

 In your schema: